insobi/kafka2syslog/deploy/azure/README.md

 # How to deploy

 Deploy 2 VMs for Kafka and remote syslog-ng on Azure using terraform.
+This required installation of Azure CLI on your test environment.

 ```
 az login